Catalan matroid decompositions of certain positroids: The structure of

 To prove Theorem~\ref{thm:matroid-structure}, we begin with a characterization of positroids from \cite{oh-positroid-characterization}.
-Suppose $f$ is an affine permutation, that is, a bijection $f : \Z \to \Z$ such that $f(i+n) = f(i)+n$ for some fixed $n$ (the \emph{quasiperiod} of $f$) and all $i \in \Z$.
-Notice that an affine permutation is determined completely by the sequence $f(1), f(2), \ldots, f(n)$, and we will write our affine permutations this way.
-For example, $4721$ sends an integer $4k+1$ to $4k+4$, $4k+2$ to $4k+7$, and so on.
+An \emph{affine permutation} is a bijection $f : \Z \to \Z$ such that $f(i+n) = f(i)+n$ for some fixed $n$ (the \emph{quasiperiod} of $f$) and all $i \in \Z$.
+Notice that an affine permutation is determined completely by the word $f(1)f(2)\cdots f(n)$, and we will specify an affine permutation by this word.
+For example, $4721$ sends $4k+1 \mapsto 4k+4$ for any $k$, sends $4k+2 \mapsto 4k+7$, and so on.

-An affine permutation $f$ is \emph{bounded} if $i \leq f(i) \leq n+i$ for each $i \in \Z$.
-Postnikov showed, in the slightly different but equivalent language of decorated permutations, that rank $k$ positroids on $[n]$ are indexed by bounded affine permutations $f$ with quasiperiod $n$ and for which exactly $k$ of the values $f(1), \ldots, f(n)$ exceed $n$ \cite{postnikov-positroids}.